-The Real Reason Why Most Don’t Pull Permits
+The Real Reason Why Most Don’t Pull Building Permits

-A good buyers agent should always ask if there were permits pulled when a significant addition or finished basement has been added.
-These types of improvements can have a significant impact financially for a new owner.
+A good buyer’s agent should always ask if permits were pulled when a significant addition or finished basement was added.
+These types of improvements can have a significant impact financially on a new owner.

 Buyers Want Certified Work